koto-lang/koto/crates/cli/docs/core_lib/range.md

 |Range, Range| -> Bool
 ```

-Returns true if the provided range is entirely containd within the range,
+Returns true if the provided range is entirely contained within the range,
 and false otherwise.

 ### Example